 Lifepoint People — Council

-Lifepoint’s Council: a bunch of reps, elected every year, who watch over the financial stewardship of Lifepoint, with an eye to the big picture.
+Lifepoint’s Council: a bunch of reps, elected every year, who watch over the financial stewardship of Lifepoint, and safeguard our passion for mission, always with an eye to the big picture.

 Real people, every one.